 In order to ensure the settlement of outstanding rates where the ratepayer has made an arrangement to pay over an extended period.
-Conditions and criteria

-The Council will remit penalties if:

-- the ratepayer agrees to an automatic payment or direct debit plan that is sufficient to cover current rates and arrears in place, or - the ratepayer is able to provide evidence that their payment has gone astray in the post or the late payment has otherwise resulted from matters outside their control, or - the ratepayer can demonstrate to the Council that doing so is just and equitable having taken into account the individual circumstances.

-The Council may remit small balances due to cash rounding.

-If an arrangement to pay rates and/or clear outstanding rates is not adhered to, the Council will apply penalties from when the arrangement is breached (noting that remissions cannot be reversed).
+- 1. The Council will remit penalties if: - a) the ratepayer agrees to an automatic payment or direct debit plan that is sufficient to cover current rates and arrears (excluding penalties added); or - the ratepayer is able to provide evidence that their payment has gone astray in the post or the late payment has otherwise resulted from matters outside their control; or - the ratepayer can demonstrate to the Council that doing so is just and equitable having taken into account the individual circumstances. - 2.
+The Council may remit small balances due to cash rounding. - If an arrangement to pay rates and/or clear outstanding rates is not adhered to, the Council will apply penalties from when the arrangement is breached (noting that remissions cannot be reversed).

-Remission of rates or postponement of rates for financial hardship
+Postponement or remission of rates for financial hardship